fujaba/fulibFx/ERROR_CODES.md

 - Runtime: ✅
 - Annotation Processor: ❌

-This error is thrown when a title is specified using a language key, but no resource bundle is provided using `@Resource` in the controller or component class.
+This error is thrown when a title is specified using a language key, but no resource bundle is provided using `@Resource`. in the controller or component class.

 ## Routes